Train carrying ethanol derails in Greenville, Ohio, no leaks reported

 There were no immediate reports of injuries as a result of the crash.

-This article originally appeared on The Columbus Dispatch: Train derails in Greenville, Ohio, three cars were carrying ethanol
+This article originally appeared on Cincinnati Enquirer: Train derails in Greenville, Ohio.
+Three cars carried ethanol